dkohlsdorf/audio_pattern_discovery/README.md

 also known as UPGMA[4].

 After this we generate an audio file for each cluster which contains all instances of the cluster.
-A latex document with the dendrograms of the clustering and a classification experiment showing that the models for each cluster model the data.
+A latex document with the dendrograms of the clusterin and a classification experiment showing that the models for each cluster model the data.
 The output of the tool is summarised in a result html page.